 - OCG 493 & 494 Special Problems and Independent Study in Oceanography (4 cr. each, in Fall/Sp.) or OCG 493 Special Problems and Independent Study in Oceanography (3 cr., in summer).

-In addition to the Ocean Exploration Semester program, additional SEA programs are now available.
-Consult the SEA website to learn more about these new programs.
+Several different SEA programs are now available.
+Consult the SEA website to learn more about them.

 NOTE: Enrollment in SEA Semester is open to students over 18 years of age who are judged capable by SEA and benefiting from the SEA Semester experience regardless of major.
 Course work assumes sophomore level competence and academic credit (as described above).
 May be applied towards any program of study including for instance majors in Arts and Sciences and in Engineering.